-In addition, an engagement policy is implemented as part of the investment strategy in order to work towards a positive development for investments that have especially serious negative impacts on certain sustainability indicators in the areas of greenhouse gas emissions, social and employee matters, e.g. particularly serious violations of the Principles of the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
+In addition, an engagement policy is implemented as part of the investment strategy in order to work towards positive development for investments that have especially serious negative impacts on certain sustainability factors in the topic areas of greenhouse gas emissions, social and employee matters, e.g. particularly serious violations of the Principles of the UN Global Compact and OECD Guidelines for Multinational Enterprises.